Skip to Content

 • 5-6 cloves garlic (crushed)

-• 2 red chillies (deseeded and diced)
+• 2 red chillies (chopped)

-• 2 red peppers (deseeded and diced)
+• 2 red peppers (deseeded and chopped)

 • 2 tins kidney beans in chilli sauce (do not drain, the chilli sauce should be added with the beans)